small towns, great food and wine best escorted tours Italy

 Day 5 – Vicenza: Palladian wonder

 Vicenza – a short drive by minivan from Padova – was a prosperous town under Venetian rule, and its pride was demonstrated in fine architecture, much of which still survives today.
 Many of its buildings are the work of influential sixteenth-century architect Andrea Palladio and have resulted in the town being a UNESCO World Heritage Site since 1994.
-You’ll be met at the station by our local guide, who will lead you on a tour of Vicenza to explore and understand the importance of Palladio: not only in his time but to architectural design across centuries.
-After some free time to independently explore Vicenza, we’ll return to Padova by regional train.
+You’ll be met on arrival by your local guide, who will lead you on a tour of Vicenza to explore and come to understand the importance of Palladio: not only in his time but to architectural design across centuries.
+After some free time to independently explore Vicenza, you’ll return to Padova.

 Inclusions: Return transfers by private minivan to Vicenza, guided tour of Vicenza